cjdunteman/cjdunteman/README.md

 # Hi, I'm CJ :us:

-I am a student at UW - Madison studying Computer Science.
+I am currently a student at UW - Madison studying Computer Science.
+I'm always trying to learn about new technologies and improve my skills.
+Check out my website at [cjdunteman.com](http://www.cjdunteman.com/).

+## A Bit About Me

+- I have a strong passion for security and privacy
+- I love learning new programming languages, frameworks, and tools
+- I am a big supporter of FOSS!
+Here's a great list of FOSS projects: [OhMyFOSS](https://github.com/cjdunteman/ohmyfoss)

 ## My Tech Stack / Skills